react-native-maps/react-native-maps/docs/installation.md

 ## iOS

-### Option 1: Cocoapods - Same as the included AirMapsExplorer example
+### Option 1: CocoaPods - Same as the included AirMapsExplorer example

 1. Setup your `Podfile` like the included [example/ios/Podfile](../example/ios/Podfile)  then run `pod install`.
    (If you do not need `GoogleMaps` support for iOS, then you can probably completely skip this step.)
-1. Open your project in xCode workspace
+1. Open your project in Xcode workspace
 1. Drag the following folder into your project:
     - `node_modules/react-native-maps/ios/AirMaps/`
 1. If you need `GoogleMaps` support also drag this folder into your project:
     - `node_modules/react-native-maps/ios/AirGoogleMaps/`

-### Option 2: Cocoapods -- Untested Way
+### Option 2: CocoaPods -- Untested Way
 NOTE: If you actually get this to work, please open an issue to let us know.
 This is now considered the **old way** because it is untested and if it does work at all, it will only work if you **don't** have `use_frameworks!` in your `Podfile`